ttvmkos/r5r_tracker/README.md

 Drag and drop files into your R5Reloaded folder.
 For: Flowstate 4.1
 ########################################################

+NEW 3/8/2024

+Refactored/Reworked various code
+Added persistence system for various settings (with stats)

+- saved weapons
+- lock1v1 setting
+- wait time

+I reccomend using a unique identifier of your choosing.
+Servers are identified by ip:identifier The identifier must be alphanumeric, underscore  hypen only, less than 30 characters. identifiers that fail the check are set as 'none'

+Added playlist settings:

+end_match_message // 0/1 disable or enable eng game messages
+endgame_delay // time in seconds

 NEW 3/7/2024

 added playlist setting:  enable_lock1v1 0/1  //0 = removes panels for locking 1v1s